stennity8/sinatra-restaurant-buckeklist-app/Restaurant Bucket List Wireframe.md

 - e-mail
 - username
 - password-digest
-- BucketList -array of restaurants that have not yet been reviewed by user
+- BucketList -boolean to track whether the restaurants are on the bucket list or have been reviewed.

 ### Associations
 - has_many :reviews